Offirmo/simplyconfig/README.md

 ## detailed usage

 ### immutability
-simplyconfig tries hard at imutability, since configuration should not be a dynamic registry modified everywhere in the code.
+simplyconfig tries hard at immutability, since configuration should not be a dynamic registry modified everywhere in the code.

 Hence :